novoalab/EpiNano/Reference_sequences/readme.md

 **known.modifications.txt**

-There sites were identified by Schwartz et al., 2013 (PMCID: PMC3956118) in Yeast(SK1) transcriptome.
+These m6A sites were identified by Schwartz et al., 2013 (PMCID: PMC3956118) in Yeast(SK1) transcriptome, and is the same identical list that is provided as Supplementary Material by Schwartz et al.

-They were used for assessment and validation of epinano.
+These sites were used for assessment and validation of Epinano.

-The cooridiantes in this file is 1-based.
+The coordinates of this file are 1-based.

-Curlcakes sequences
+Curlcake (cc) sequences
 -----------------------

 **cc.fasta**

 These files were used in Liu and Begik et al., 2019. https://doi.org/10.1038/s41467-019-11713-9

-Downloading of relevant Fast5 and reads files has been denoted in the paper.
+FASTQ and Fast5 files of m6A-modified and unmodified CCs are available in SRA and GEO (see Data availability section of the paper)